shervinbdndev/YoutubeDownloader/README.md

 - [x] Able To Download Highest & Lowest Quality
 - [x] Able To Choose Between Qualities (From 360p to 1080p)
 - [x] Able To Change Between Languages (Persian & English)
+- [x] Able To Open The Chosen Directory
 - [x] Able To Download Audio Only
 - [x] Able To Show Download Staus
 - [x] Able To Set Theme as The System Theme